vvvv/VL.RunwayML/README.md

     nuget install VL.RunwayML -pre

-Once the VL.RunwayMLt nuget is installed and referenced in your VL document you'll see the category "RunwayML" under "ML" in the nodebrowser.
+Once the VL.RunwayML nuget is installed and referenced in your VL document you'll see the category "RunwayML" under "ML" in the nodebrowser.

 In your user vvvv gamma documents folder put a file named `runway.txt`: